How to Put Baby to Sleep When it is Not Always Quiet Around Sleeping Baby

 My house is always noisy and with a six-and four-year-old as well as an infant.
-Must the baby have quiet to sleep?
+Must it be quiet around sleeping baby?
 It’s a losing battle.
 What can I do?

 Your baby was not used to a quiet sleeping environment during her nine months in the womb.
 In fact, the womb is a very noisy place to sleep.
 Yet, babies manage to sleep through these sounds.
 Because womb sounds are so imprinted on babies, tape recordings of womb sounds is one of the oldest props for getting babies to go to sleep and stay asleep.
 As parents of eight, we found that our babies were able to sleep in the midst of noisy chaos.
 You will also find that babies nod off to sleep quickly when exposed to the monotonous household sounds of a vacuum cleaner, air conditioner, or dishwasher.